Teryl/CTDepression/code_documentation.md

      - Several dictionaries that serve to link player inputs to the calculator keys

      ### Create Combat Display Update Loop
-     - Displays updates on the calculator in accordance to inputs by the players.
+     - Displays updates on the calculator in accordance to inputs by the players.<br>
      Example: Pressing numerical keys on the calculator will cause the respective numbers to appear on the calculator screen

-     - It also evaluates equations keyed into the calculator, and returns the result on the calculator screen.
+     - It also evaluates equations keyed into the calculator, and returns the result on the calculator screen.<br>
      Example: Inputting "(" , "1", "+" , "4", ")" , "x" , computes (1 + 4) * 2 = 10, and then displays 10 on the calculator screen

 ## Actions Class
      - Starts the tkinter loop